Opedd — Licensed Content for AI

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, and the description adds contextual meaning: it explains the purpose of filtering by publisher_id ('explore all content from a specific publisher') and article_id ('see all licenses issued for a specific article'), going beyond the schema's generic descriptions.
+Schema coverage is 100% with descriptions for all three parameters.
+The description adds value by explaining the purpose of publisher_id ('explore all content from a specific publisher') and article_id ('see all licenses issued for a specific article') in natural language, going beyond the schema's bare definitions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.